NotationCapital/Operating-Manual/README.md

 [Nicholas Chirls](https://twitter.com/nchirls) - Focuses on product, growth, and capital raising.
 Previously Head of Seed Investing at betaworks and led product for several betaworks projects and previous startups.

 [Katherine Wu](https://twitter.com/katherineykwu) - Focuses on marketing, legal + regulatory, and business development.
 Katherine has a legal background with experience in business development and growth at Messari, a NYC seed-stage crypto startup.

-[Thomas Bailey](https://www.linkedin.com/in/thomas-bailey-b6827234/) - Leads cryptocurrency and blockchain investing at Notation.
-A former angel investor in blockchain projects, and previously built a large-scale crypto-mining facility.

 Through our slack channel, email lists, events, and other places where we build community, we encourage every person in our network to participate.
 Over the past few years, for example, this has led to a significant number of key hires, customers, and investor introductions.
 Notation is a diverse professional community that respects one another, but we also find ways to enjoy each other’s company, and try to have some fun along the way :-)